elileinkram/_feedstack_web/README.md

 Each post has a ranking.
 The ranking is calculated by the [computeRanking](https://github.com/elijahleinkram/feed-samples/blob/master/ranking/compute_ranking) function.
 The higher the ranking the higher the post will show in the feed.

-You can write your own functions, but the layout should look something like [this](https://github.com/elijahleinkram/feed-samples/blob/master/ranking/compute_ranking).
-You can then upload the function to the app.To get started, watch this clip [these directions](https://j.gifs.com/K1pmOx.gif).
+You can write your own [computeRanking](https://github.com/elijahleinkram/feed-samples/blob/master/ranking/compute_ranking) function.
+The layout should look something like [this](https://github.com/elijahleinkram/feed-samples/blob/master/ranking/compute_ranking).
+Watch [this clip](https://j.gifs.com/K1pmOx.gif) to learn how to upload your function to the app.

 # Rules